Skip to content

 © Trans relevant sessions at IAS 2025 Conference on HIV Science

-It’s important to note that these are not the only sessions relevant to trans and gender diverse attendees.
+It’s important to note that these were not the only sessions relevant to trans and gender diverse attendees.
 The 13th IAS Conference on HIV Science offers a wide array of discussions, workshops, and presentations that touch on various aspects of HIV/AIDS research, advocacy, and care.

 We encourage you to explore the full program to find additional sessions that resonate with your interests and needs.